 Many cannabis testing laboratories will soon be offering DNA testing which can determine a plant’s sex from a leaf sample no larger than your fingernail.
 Coupled with testing to verify genetics and likely cannabinoid ratios, this will surely become an invaluable resource for many commercial growers and breeding programs.

 For instance, many strains like Cannatonic and RX which are prized for their high CBD content, only create a high CBD plant from about 1 in 4 seeds.
 Growers can now know in early spring which of their seed starts will produce the CBD to THC cannabinoid ratio they are looking for.
 Clones can then be taken and the less desirable plants discarded.

 As with most things there are a few exceptions.
 Male cannabis plants originating in far northern areas are not photosensitive.
 This means you can’t trigger flowering by manipulating light.
 Instead, age and the developmental stage of the plant plays the major role in when the male displays sex and begins to flower.

 Excluding some equatorial sativas, most cannabis males will display their sex eventually even under 24 hour light, usually 3 to 9 months.
 They do however show their sex sooner under 18 hours of light.

 Ruderalis strains are also not photosensitive and will begin flowering even under 24 hours of light within a few weeks of sprouting.
 Many auto flowering strains contain these ruderalis genetic.

 I hope this has shed some light on a few of the finer points of sexing cannabis plants and will help you all towards another bountiful and seedless harvest.
 If anything needs clarification or if you have other methods for identifying plant sex, please post in the comments section below.
-For any questions not directly related to the article please post them in the forum.

 Sexing Cannabis Plants,